 Conversion rate optimization (CRO) is the process of convincing more people on your website to take action.

-For example, you might want people to sign up for your newsletter, request a free consultation or ask for a quote, or, in the case of your WooCommerce shop, make a purchase.
+For example, you might want people to sign up for your newsletter, request a free consultation ask for a quote, or, in the case of your WooCommerce shop, make a purchase.

 But the thing is, many people don’t know that CRO is a complex concept that involves customers at many different stages of the buying process.